9 Unusual Things to Do on Maui

 The best things to do on vacation aren’t always the most well-known things to do.
-For me, the more uncommon and off the beaten path the activity the better.
-If you want to avoid tourist traps, the next time you visit, try some of these unusual things to on Maui.
+For me, the more uncommon and off-the-beaten path the activity is, the better.
+If you prefer to find non-touristy things to do in Hawaii and want to go where Maui locals go, try some of these on your next trip to Maui.

 Discover this west coast hidden beach